Royal Danish Air Force: 2020s

 In January 2020, Lockheed Martin announced that assembly had begun on L-001, the first of 27 F-35As destined for the Royal Danish Air Force.
 The first F-35 was transferred to the Danish Air Force on 7 April 2021 (the aircraft remained in USA for training).

 On 14 September 2023, the first four F-35A fighters arrived at Skrydstrup air base after a transfer flight from Lockheed Martin's facilities in the US.

 On 6 December 2024, another four F-35A fighters were delivered to the Danish Fighter Wing at Skrydstrup Air Base after departing from the US.

-In June 2025, the air force announced its intention to join the NATO MMR fleet with a requested capacity of 2 Airbus A330 MRTT, scheduled for delivery in 2028 and 2029.
+In June 2025, the air force announced its intention to join the NATO MMF fleet with a requested capacity of 2 Airbus A330 MRTT, scheduled for delivery in 2028 and 2029.

 In October 2025, Denmark approved the purchase of 16 additional F-35A, raising its planned fleet to 43 units to strengthen national and Arctic defense capabilities.
 The acquisition also includes infrastructure, training, and maintenance support, with future integration of Collaborative Combat Aircraft (CCA) drones alongside the F-35s.

+On 18 January 2026, the Royal Danish Air Force officially retired the F-16, marking the end of Denmark's F-16 operations at Skrydstrup Air Base.
+The withdrawal coincided with Denmark's full transition to the F-35A fighters.